widgetworks/api-docs/source/includes/_intro.md

 }
 ```

-This is the process that occurs to get the current input values and calculation results from a Widget:
+This is the process that occurs when you request the current input values and calculation results from a Widget:

- 1. Add listeners for the `'wiwo.dido.getDataResult'` event.
+ 1. Invoke the [getData()](#getdata) method on the Widget.
- 2. Once the Widget has loaded use the [iframeUtil.postMessage() method](#postmessage) to send a `'wiwo.dido.getData'` event to the Widget.
+ 2. The iframeUtil will use the [iframeUtil.postMessage() method](#postmessage) to send a `'wiwo.dido.getData'` event to the Widget.
  3. The Widget receives the event and processes the data into the required JSON structure.
- 4. Once processing is complete the Widget raises the `'wiwo.dido.getDataResult'` event for your listener to handle.
+ 4. The Widget will send the `'wiwo.dido.getDataResult'` event back to the iframeUtil.
+ 5. The iframeUtil will invoke your callback, passing the Widget data to the function.

-See [DiDo Events.getData](#getdata) and [DiDo Events.getDataResult](#getdataresult) for more detail.
+See [DiDo Events.getDataResult](#event-getdataresult) for detail on the returned data.